 A lever belt.
 I actually have not one, but two of these.
 They are easily resellable and even though I fluctuate up and down about ten pounds, I've only had to adjust the lever by taking out the screws a handful of times in several years.
 These are way, way better than prong belts.

-Powerblocks.
-The adjustable dumbbell of choice of the Beasties Discord!
+Adjustable dumbbells.
+The adjustable dumbbells of choice of the Beasties Discord are the Bowflex Selecttech 552 dumbbells and the Powerblock Sport 50.
 Yes, they are wildly expensive.
-Look for a used pair, in my opinion, or assuage your price guilt by telling yourself they are cheaper than... [does quick mental math] seven to nine years of a Planet Fitness membership, and you can always resell your own.
+Look for a used pair, in my opinion, or assuage your price guilt by telling yourself they are cheaper than... [does quick mental math] seven to nine years of a Planet Fitness membership.
+You can always resell your own.

 Knee sleeves.
 I've never had any sleeves other than the SBD ones, in part because few other sleeves are as widely federation-approved.
 The A7 brand sleeves are a recent exception; they even have IPF approval.

 Squat shoes.
+I have the Nike Romaleos 2.
 These come in all shapes and sizes so this is more of an ideological suggestion than a specific product rec, however, they are super-useful and last forever.
 I've had my pair for like five years now.

 What subscribers will be receiving this week: A reader asked what they’re supposed to do if they really, truly cannot get attached to exercise, which means it’s time to excavate the psyche of the lucky people for whom “motivation to work out” seems to come so easy.